The Einstein-Maxwell system, Ward identities, and the Vilkovisky construction: Introduction

-The layout of this article is the following: In sec.
-2 we consider a general gauge theory and carry out the Vilkovisky construction in the one-loop approximation, showing how a general Ward identity is formally valid and implies through a partial cancellation of the gauge field and ghost contribution that the effective action is independent of the gauge condition.
 In sec.
-3 we consider the one-loop effective action of pure quantum gravity in an arbitrary background metric and in a class of gauges more general than the Feynman gauge, showing that the Schwinger-DeWitt proper time representation can be used also in this case, and that the gravitational heat kernel obeys a Ward identity that determines the gauge dependence of the effective action in the case where the background metric is not a solution of the Einstein equation.
-The Vilkovisky construction is also carried out in this case and shown not to eliminate the gauge dependence of all quadratically divergent terms.
-In sec.
 4 the Maxwell-Einstein system is considered, and it is found that the considerations on the gauge dependence of the effective action obtained in sec.
 3 carry over to this case also, with the replacement ${\cal G} ^{\mu \nu}\rightarrow {\cal G} ^{\mu \nu}-{\cal T} ^{\mu \nu}$, where ${\cal G} ^{\mu \nu}$ is the Einstein tensor and ${\cal T}^{\mu \nu}$ the energy-momentum tensor of the background gauge field.
 Also a class of generalized gauges is introduced involving the background gauge field and field strength, following \cite{Toms}, \cite{He} and \cite{Tang}, and it is proven that the contribution at second order in the gravitational coupling $\kappa$ formally vanishes by the Ward identities of the theory when the ghost contributions are taken into account, but that this is upset by quadratic divergences with proper time regularization.
-We also apply the Vilkovisky construction to this case, verifying in detail how it removes the gauge parameter dependence of the induced action.
+We also apply the Vilkovisky construction to this case.
+As in the case of pure gravity not all gauge-parameter dependent quadratic divergences with a proper-time cut-off are removed by the Vilkovisky construction.

 Finally sec.
-5 contains evaluation of the effective action either by momentum-space integration or by the proper-time method.
+5 contains evaluation of the effective action by momentum-space integration and application of the Vilkovisky construction in general gauges using this method of evaluation.
 Appendix A gives technical details on proper-time regularization while Appendix B contains the outline of the Vilkovisky construction of Maxwell-Einstein theory in next-lowest order in $\kappa$.

 The following conventions have been used: The metric in Minkowski space is $\eta _{\mu \nu}=(-+++)$, and the sign of the Riemann tensor is chosen such that the Hilbert action is:

 where $\kappa=\sqrt{8\pi G}$ is the gravitational coupling constant, with $G$ denoting Newton's constant.